SkySuite App

 LogTen Pro

-Best for: Detailed logbook and currency tracking
+best for detailed logbook and currency tracking

 Once you start building real hours, you need a logbook that grows with you.
 LogTen Pro is the most detailed digital logbook available, with smart templates that auto-configure fields for your aircraft type.
 It tracks currency requirements, generates reports formatted for airline applications, and syncs across all your Apple devices.
 It is more logbook than most students need on day one, but it is the one you will not outgrow.